Entrepreneurship Education Through Education for Operation By Galit Zamler

 You should never, ever give up!

-Those who still flinch can set themselves a goal and every day do at least one single act that will take them closer to the goal, such as setting up an appointment, making a phone call, sending out an email, talking to someone, writing an article, etc. These actions will drive us from the concept stage to the implementation stage and to actualization.
+Those who still flinch can set a goal for themselves, and every day do at least one single act that will take them closer to that goal, such as setting up an appointment, making a phone call, sending out an email, talking to someone, writing an article, etc. These actions drive us from the conceptual stage, to the implementation stage, and, finally, to actualization.